11outof11 - A Blog For Business Owners Looking To Grow

 Qualify your top ads based on these metrics:

-• Cost per lead — open one of the ads in Facebook’s ads manager to see its performance.
+• Cost per lead Open one of the ads in Facebook/Meta’s ads manager to see its performance.
 If a lead is considered a link click, take the overall spend and divide it by the number of clicks.

-• Cost per conversion — use Facebook Pixel to track users who click through to your site and purchase an item.
+• Cost per conversion — Use Meta Pixel, formerly known as Facebook Pixel, to track users who click through to your site and purchase an item.

 Reinvest the profits from your ads in more campaigns: